*This article first appeared in the Fall 2018 edition of Enrich Magazine

 Creationists and physicists posit that it’s obvious that the universe had a period of expansion and development and that, at some point, a law of entropy became the norm, with energy locking into a trend toward lower and lower levels of utility.
 It’s called running down.

 Every church that exists obviously had a founding.
 Then there were cycles of expansion where the gains for the gospel overwhelmed the losses.
 Every church that has protracted plateau or decline has obviously come into a season of entropy that if unabated, will result in the demise of that church.
-Lyle Schaller, dubbed “the dean of church consultants” by Christianity Today,1 noted that the average lifespan of a North American church is 30 years—from inception to closure.
+Lyle Schaller, dubbed “the dean of church consultants” by Christianity Today1, noted that the average lifespan of a North American church is 30 years—from inception to closure.
 Think about it: where are the seven churches profiled at the beginning of the Book of Revelation?
 Where are they?
 Why did they close?
 Do you think we’re immune?

 REPAIR BEFORE BREAKDOWN

-In order to cheat the law of church life cycle, a church must biblically “recatalyze” when it encounters or is about to encounter plateau. en it can overcome the impending inertia and press forward with another chapter of growth. at’s pretty simple.
+In order to cheat the law of church life cycle, a church must biblically “recatalyze” when it encounters or is about to encounter plateau.
+Then it can overcome the impending inertia and press forward with another chapter of growth.
+That’s pretty simple.
 Yet it’s not simple.
 And it really isn’t easy.
 Enacting it will consume the budget, exhaust the workers, and press on every side the pastors and board leadership of the church.
 It will take everything you’ve got and all the grace that God apportions to the willing and obedient who choose to bind themselves to the mast of the gospel ship.

 THREE RENEWAL CONCEPTS